 I didn’t find out about National Kale Day until after the fact, but seeing pictures of delicious kale recipes all day made me really crave kale bad.
 What’s the fastest, easiest fix?
 Garlic Parmesan Kale Pasta!

-I chose to use whole wheat pasta for this dish because I felt like the nutty whole wheat flavor would go really great with kale’s earthiness.
+The first time I made this Garlic Parmesan Kale Pasta I chose to use whole wheat pasta because I felt like the nutty whole wheat flavor would go really great with kale’s earthiness.
 Whole wheat pasta with kale may sound like the most boring, torturous diet meal of all time, but when you lace them with garlic, parmesan, and a little butter, they take on a whole new personality.
 Add a pinch of crushed red pepper flakes if you’re feeling sassy and it’s like pasta heaven.
+Sometimes whole wheat angel hair is hard to find, though, in which case you can just use regular.
+Either way, I do suggest using angel hair pasta rather than other shapes because I find that the thin texture really balances the mouthfeel of the dish.

 This Garlic Parmesan Kale Pasta recipe makes four side dish sized servings, but you can bulk it up and make it a meal by adding a chopped hard boiled egg (or topping with a fried egg, like I did), adding some chopped fresh tomatoes (or sun dried), or even crumbling some bacon over top.
 This is just a starting point and it can go in about a million different directions.
 Have fun with it!